 Suppose now that $b \in M'$.
 Then also $b\alpha \in M'$ and thus a whole basis of $\O$ is in $M'$.
 This contradicts $N/M \cong \Z$.
 Similarly, suppose $b\alpha \in M'$.
 Then $b\alpha^2 = b\alpha - b \in M'$, which implies $b \in M'$.
 This gives again a contradiction.
 Hence we have that $b \not\in M'$ and $b\alpha \not\in M'$ and thus also $rb \notin M'$ and $rb\alpha \notin M'$ for every $r \in \Z\setminus \{0\}$, for else $N/M$ would not be torsion free.
 In the same way as above, we again find two integers $n,m \in \Z\setminus \{0\}$ such that $m b \equiv n b\alpha \mod M'$.
 By a similar calculation, this gives again a contradiction.
 This shows that the set $M'$ does not exist and hence also $M$ does not exist.
 So \Cref{lemmaNilpotent} finishes the proof. \end{proof}

 From \Cref{Borel FA cyclic units} we see that also for $\B_2(\O)$ property \FR and \FA are equivalent.
 Furthermore we see that $\B_2(\O_5)$ has property \FR.
-However it can be directly checked that there exists no $\lambda \in \D_2(\O_5)$ such that $\alpha(\lambda)$ has only non-rational eigenvalues.
+However it can be directly checked that there exists no $\lambda \in \D_2(\O_5)$ of finite order such that $\alpha(\lambda)$ has only non-rational eigenvalues.
 So $\O_5$ yields a counterexample to the converse of the first statement in \Cref{property FA for the GRK groups}.